kjetilv/dropwizard-configstack/README.md

 MyConfiguration-debug.yaml
 ```

-Finally, if the paths do exist as file names, they will be loaded in
+Finally, if the paths *do* exist as file names, they *will* be loaded in
 preference to whatever is on the classpath.
+This is the default behavior
-In general, we
+and we want to preserve that.
+In general, we check the bootstrap's
-check the bootstrap's existing config source provider for any data
+existing config source provider for any data first.
+Only if it fails or
-first, then proceed to check the classpath.
+returns null, we proceed to check the classpath.

 ### Replacements